AndersDeath/diary2/000-current.md

 This day was a good.
 We didn't walk a lot and I am not so tiered.
 I can say the same about Ksusha.
 I had an interview with Happeo guy.
 It was nice and short.
 I also did sport and meditation that is amazing because for the last several weeks I didn't have power to do it.
 I decided now that I have one sacred hour for my body every day.
 I need to change my body shape.
 I think that it is a time.
 I am 35 years old and my body and health will never be better but only worse.
 So, it's my goal.
 In general I finished with almost all tasks from my list.
 Also I started enjoying Barcelona.
 Initially my impression wasn't so good, but now everything is ok and I can say that my opinion changed in some ways.
 I want to listen to source video about this city shortly and then decide if I need to record some another part for some reasons.

 # 03 May - Wednesday - Barcelona - 216 day of immigration

+So, I am sitting in Buenos Migas place which is one of the places where it is possible to eat for affordable price in this city.